TrialsNest

 A recruitment source may perform differently by site, condition, geography, and visit type.
 Networks need to compare responsiveness, prescreen completion, reviewable fit, records readiness, scheduled visits, and close reasons.

 That prevents overreacting to raw lead volume and helps the network understand where targeting or patient-facing language needs to change.
+A source that looks strong at one site may create low-fit volume at another, and a good patient recruitment platform should make that difference visible.

 Give sponsors a consistent update